Rather, those retired badges are still there, they're just not being made.

 It does help that nearly all of the badges that I've bought in this way are cheaper than the new current badges.
 I have bought a couple of more expensive ones on ebay, because I'm of the opinion that if my kid is interested and motivated enough to do all the work to earn a badge, then I can shell out the occasional Hamilton to buy it for her.
 But I'm pretty sure that even those I could have scored for a couple of bucks if I'd just waited and kept my eye out.

-In my opinion, if your girl is super interested in earning retired badges, you do need copies of the old badge books.
+In my opinion, if your kid is super interested in earning retired badges, you do need copies of the old badge books.
 I mean, there used to not be a Cadette level.
 And then there was, and you could tell which badges were for Cadettes because they had a yellow border.
 And then they didn't, but they did have a tan background.
 And then there were Junior badges that came out, and some of those had yellow borders.
 And some of them were also identical to the Cadette badges, but they had different requirements.
-And then Interest Projects came out, and they were rectangles, and Cadettes can earn them, but so can older girls.
+And then Interest Projects came out, and they were rectangles, and Cadettes can earn them, but so can older Girl Scouts.

 You see why I prefer to just check the old badge books?